 Required Documents and Initial Assessment

-The O-School receives referrals from a wide range of sources, including parents seeking placement for their own children, educational consultants, special education advocates and attorneys, special education departments from boards of education across the nation, the Illinois Individual Care Grant office, professional clinicians, and other child welfare agencies.
+The O-School receives referrals from a wide range of sources, including parents seeking placement for their own children, educational consultants, special education advocates and attorneys, special education departments from school districts throughout the greater Chicago area, professional clinicians, and other child welfare agencies.
 The O-School does not have contracts with any departments of child protection or juvenile justice.

 Parents and referral sources are asked to submit a packet of clinical materials to the Admissions Coordinator, including: